doragasu/mw-api/README.md

 }
 ```

-This function only sets the certificate if it has not been previously stored, avoiding to innecesarily wear the Flash memory.
+This function only sets the certificate if it has not been previously stored, avoiding to unnecessarily wear the Flash memory.
 To obtain a correct certificate hash, you can use openssl:

 ```
 $ openssl x509 -hash in <cert_file_name> -noout